pbalduino/menios/docs/architecture/filesystem.md

 - The VFS layer feeds the existing file-descriptor subsystem (`file.c`), so `fopen("/path", "r")` transparently loads data from the mounted FAT32 volume while other sources (serial, framebuffer) continue to use bespoke handlers.
+- Userspace now reaches the filesystem via the usual Unix syscalls: `open` installs descriptors backed by the VFS, `read`/`write` reuse the existing file helpers, and `lseek` walks the per-file offsets maintained by `vfs_open()`.

 ## Limitations and Follow-up Work